damiandziedzic/ML-Project---Anesthesia-Prediction/README.md

-# ML-Project---Anesthesia-Prediction
-Prediction of End-tidal Sevoflurane Gas Concentration of Patient During Surgery
+# Machine Learning Project: Prediction of End-tidal Sevoflurane Gas Concentration of Patient During Surgery
+In this project the current time (t) exhaled sevoflurane gas concentration is predicted based on features from the previous second (t-1) using the models:

+* Multivariate Time Series Forecasting with Long Short-Term Memory (LSTM) Recurrent Neural Network
+* Regular Multivariate Linear Regression

+For each model, the predicted end-tidal sevoflurance gas concentration's correlation with the actual value is evaluated and shown below.
+Linear regression demonstrates improved performance compared to the LSTM recurrent neural network.
+Perhaps the LSTM model was too complex for the dataset and when there was noise or large variance in the data it was more difficult to track.

-## Long Short-Term Memory (LSTM) Recurrent Neural Network
+## Long Short-Term Memory (LSTM) Recurrent Neural Network Results
 R<sup>2</sup> Values for the following surgical cases:
 * Case 3: 0.9859930823562004
 * Case 4: 0.9899826648126783